-My family LOVES Fried Chicken!
+My family LOVES Fried Chicken Tenders!

 I like to use Coconut Oil whenever I fry food.
 It is healthier than other frying oil and it doesn’t give me that heavy/sick feeling that often comes after eating something fried.
 Although I do love the flavor of coconut, surprisingly enough, food fried in coconut oil does not taste like coconut.
 I think you will find this method really does make a big difference!